nicklalone/CIST_2500/08_Hypothesis_Testing/day2.md

 ____________

 Meta believes that 70% of all people have a facebook account.
 A news reporter believes this value to be different.
-The reporter conducts a survey of 200 people across the country and fings that only 130 of them have an account.
+The reporter conducts a survey of 200 people across the country and finds that only 130 of them have an account.
 What is the null/Alternate?
 CI = 95%.

 How do we begin?